Chaoyang Liaoning, China Travel Guide

 Newer buildings and some major tourist attractions may feature basic accessible elements like ramps or elevators.

 Not many specialized services for travelers with visual or hearing impairments are available.
-Information at attractions is mainly in Chinese.
+Information at attractions is mainly in The chinese language.

 Specific resources or organizations detailing accessibility information for Chaoyang for international travelers are not widely present.